risingwavelabs/risingwave/CONTRIBUTING.md

 You may also check out our previous PRs in the [PR list](https://github.com/singularity-data/risingwave/pulls).

 ## Pull Request Description
-- If your PR is large and you have changed a lot, it's better for you to write a lot of details.
+- If your PR is small (such as a typo fix), you can go brief.
-- If it is small (such as a typo fix), you can go brief.
+- If it is large and you have changed a lot, it's better to write more details.